pepubear/blog-portfolio/src/content/post/senior-network/index.md

 - Enum4Linux, enumerating SMB information for our NAS solution
 - Wireshark, discovering device broadcasts and verifying IP address/ DNS queries and requests

-## Detailed Information of the Solutions
+## // Detailed Information of our Solutions

 ---